 If you’ve ever attempted to register a trademark, you already know that the USPTO trademark application form requires you to identify the trademark class into which your product or service falls.
 Most people look at the portion of the form that asks for the class and, not surprisingly, have no idea what that even means.
 Well, the good news is that the classification system is not really all that difficult to understand once you know how to navigate it.

 What is the Trademark Class System?

 The United States Patent and Trademark Office (USPTO) uses what is called the “Nice Classification of Goods and Services.”
 Basically, this is just a way of classifying goods and services for the sole purpose of US trademark registration.
 The Nice Classification is the standard used by many countries throughout the world and allows for much greater consistency and coordination between the trademark offices of those countries.
 It also benefits trademark owners in the United States and abroad because it simplifies and reduces the cost of applying to register their marks in foreign countries.
-Furthermore, the Nice Classification makes conducting a federal trademark search easier and less time-consuming for a trademark attorney because the search can be narrowed to include only the relevant trademark class or classes.
+Furthermore, the Nice Classification makes conducting a federal trademark search easier and less time-consuming for a trademark attorney because the search can be narrowed to include only the relevant class or classes.

 How are Products and Services Classified?